weaversa/cryptol-course/labs/Language/Basics.md

 polyType13 = repeat`{5} (7 : [16])
 ```

-You'll see that you can either pass type variables or let Cryptol infer
+You'll notice that you can either pass type variable values or let Cryptol infer
-the type variables from the type of the output.
+the type variable values from the type of the output.
 Also, those last two examples
-are demonstrating that you can pass type parameters based on position,
+demonstrate that you can pass type parameters based on position,
 that is, since the type of repeat declares `{n, a}` as type variables
 **in that order** (`n` first, then `a` second), Cryptol will infer
 which value goes with which type variable based on its position inside